 To ensure a smooth and long-lasting finish, follow these step-by-step instructions when painting wooden furniture with acrylic paint.

 1. Prep your Wood SurfaceThe first step in preparing the wood is sanding.
 If the wood has already been sanded down, you can skip this step.

 However, if it hasn't, sanding the surface with 280-320 grit wet or dry sandpaper will help to create a smooth and even surface.
 It's important to sand in the direction of the wood grains, rather than against them, for the best results.

 After sanding, be sure to thoroughly remove any loose particles using a lint-free cloth.
 This will help to ensure a clean surface for painting.

 2. Apply a Primer

 This measure often goes amiss when it comes to painting on wood.
-If you want the desired outcome, do not forget to apply primer if you want the paint to adhere well to the surface.
-So lay a coat and let it dry for a couple of hours.
+Do not forget to apply primer if you want the paint to adhere well to the surface.
+So lay a primer coat and let it dry for a couple of hours.
 Use a foam brush or a roller to apply primer.

 3. Sanding the Primer

 Sand it down again before painting.
-Try to use nice 220-grit sandpaper, and apply mild pressure to stop gouging the primer.
+Use 220-grit sandpaper, and apply mild pressure to stop gouging the primer.
 Remove the primer dust using a flat brush, followed by a gentle swipe of the tack cloth.